mkruisbrink/mkruisbrink.github.io/_stack/wpfusion.md

 title: "WP Fusion"
 excerpt: "Connect your WorPress business with all other tools you use on a daily basis.
 This is superglue for WordPress."
 header:
-  overlay_image: /assets/images/stack/wpfusion/website.jpg
-  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
   overlay_color: "#E55B10" # brand colour
   teaser: assets/images/stack/wpfusion/wpfusion-homepage.jpg
   # actions: